ippromek/SP500_final/README.md

 ***Unit #3***

 Calculate confidence interval for the test dataset ("DiffPercent" column) with confidence level equals 0.9.
-TEst target is to check "calcMeanCI" method.
+Test target is to check "calcMeanCI" method.